Skip to main content

 This overuse of antibiotics is intertwined with factory farming.
 Preventative use of antibiotics allow farms to continue keeping animals including fish in cramped, unhealthy and confined conditions, which would otherwise cause the spread of disease.
 Antibiotics are also used to make animals grow faster on less food, a key aim of factory farming.

-According to Compassion in World Farming, “In the UK, British livestock farmers have made good progress in reducing their antibiotic use, and farm antibiotic use now accounts for about 30% of all British antibiotic use.
+According to the animal welfare organisation Compassion in World Farming, “In the UK, British livestock farmers have made good progress in reducing their antibiotic use, and farm antibiotic use now accounts for about 30% of all British antibiotic use.
 British pig and poultry farmers have reduced or, in some cases, ended routine use.
 This progress is welcome, however, much more needs to be done, as antibiotic use remains too high.”

 Some alternative animal farming systems, such as organic, ban the routine use of antibiotics.
 Read more about these certifications here in our article on animal welfare including certification schemes.